CaseyChesshir/Mallard-Kombat/README.md

 ### How do I get set up? ###

 * Summary of set up:
-* You'll need to install the SDL dependencies via Homebrew if you're on OS X.
+* The easiest way would be to install the SDL dependencies via Homebrew if you're on OS X.
 * Just go for the following commands after you have Homebrew:
 * brew install SDL2
 * brew install SDL2_image